Our Unnatural Law

 Philosophy (especially from the Age of Reason) refers to the concept of “Natural Law”, a set of rules that govern all existence.

-By logical deduction, any Christian automatically believes in this Natural Law:
+By logical deduction, any Christian automatically believes in this Natural Law, which is truly amazing to comprehend:

-One divergence Christians make from secular philosophers, though, is that our sin nature means we don’t always want to honor Natural Law.
-We can often profit much more in the short term by breaking those rules (1 Corinthians 3:19), and we make unhealthy agreements with unholy beings in the process.
+Among these differences, one major divergence Christians make from secular philosophy comes through the belief in a sin nature: we effectively don’t always want to honor Natural Law!
+We can often profit heavily by breaking God’s rules (1 Corinthians 3:19), and we have been known to make unhealthy agreements with unholy beings in the process.

 God knew this would happen beforehand, though, so He created security measures to protect His rules.
 It’s why evil people typically receive some sort of comeuppance, moral people typically have easier lives (Proverbs 3), and God’s laws still typically create a fair society, even when profoundly diluted.